 We will continue to urge officials in Jordan to do more and use modern vehicles at Petra instead of animals to carry tourists around.

 PETA’s Helping the ‘Working Animals’ of Petra

-After we revealed shocking abuse of animals at Petra, officials gave us permission to open a clinic to provide the injured, abused, and neglected animals there with medical treatment.
+After we revealed shocking abuse of animals at Petra, officials gave us permission to open a PETA-supported clinic to provide the injured, abused, and neglected animals there with medical treatment.

-Our veterinary clinic, located just outside the park, is the only facility offering free emergency medical treatment to hundreds of injured and abused donkeys, horses, mules and camels forced to give rides to tourists.
+The veterinary clinic, located just outside the park, is the only facility offering free emergency medical treatment to hundreds of injured and abused donkeys, horses, mules and camels forced to give rides to tourists.
 Over 3,000 animals have already been treated since the clinic began.

 Animals used for rides and other working animals at Petra endure extremely difficult lives.
 The only way to put an end to their suffering is for all animals to be removed from the park and replaced with mechanized vehicles.

 Please join PETA in applauding the Petra Development and Tourism Region Authority on Twitter and Facebook for replacing horse-drawn carriage rides with electric carts at Petra: